nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 #### 90% Probability Region

-The estimation of a 90% probability region, involves sorting the pixel, calculating the area of each pixel, and then proceeding by the probability of each pixel.
+The estimation of a 90% probability region, involves sorting the pixel, calculating the area of each pixel, sorting by probability, and then summing the probability of each pixel until 90% is reached.

 ```python
 #Sort the pixels by decending probability density